|

 Normally the user should always carry the portable detector.

-When using stationary sensors one must take into account the
+When using stationary detectors one must take into account the

 relationship between the density of the gas that is measured and the